EnterpriseDB/tpa/README.md

 4. Run automated tests on the cluster after deployment

-TPAexec will generate an initial configuration for the type of cluster you want.
+TPA will generate an initial configuration for the type of cluster you want.
 You can use this default configuration straightaway, or edit it to suit your needs.
 In most cases, this simple text configuration file is all you will need to set up your cluster.

-If you ever need to extend the functionality of TPAexec, the full range of Ansible functionality is at your disposal.
+If you ever need to extend the functionality of TPA, the full range of Ansible functionality is at your disposal.

 ## Installation

-To use TPAexec, you need to install tpaexec and run the `tpaexec setup` command.
-Please use the [TPAexec packages](docs/src/INSTALL.md) if they are available for your platform.
+To use TPA, you need to install tpaexec and run the `tpaexec setup` command.
+Please use the [TPA packages](docs/src/INSTALL.md) if they are available for your platform.

-If you have an EDB Github account that gives you access to the TPAexec repository, and you want to use TPAexec on MacOS X or another platform for which packages are not available, you can [install it from source](docs/src/INSTALL-repo.md) or [run it inside a Docker container](docs/src/INSTALL-docker.md).
+If you have an EDB Github account that gives you access to the TPA repository, and you want to use TPA on MacOS X or another platform for which packages are not available, you can [install it from source](docs/src/INSTALL-repo.md) or [run it inside a Docker container](docs/src/INSTALL-docker.md).